iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 npm install feathers-memory --save-dev
 ```

-See its use in: <https://docs.feathersjs.com/guides/chat/testing.html>
+See in-memory DB use in: <https://docs.feathersjs.com/guides/chat/testing.html>

 Note: feathers-memory service uses 'id' field name by default, while database-backed services typically use '_id' field name.
 It creates bugs in tests with in-memory services.
 Good practice is to force all services to use the same id field, '_id' is preferred in this project.